 - Sharing markets and/or customers.

-UK and EU competition laws also prohibit any abuse by one or more undertakings of a dominant position.
+UK and EU competition laws also prohibit any abuse by one or more undertakings of a dominant position which may affect trade in the UK / between EU member states.

-Discuss let alone agree with any other competitor or potential competitor (whether before, during or after ICMSA Interactions) on any of the following:
+Discuss or otherwise communicate with any other competitor or potential competitor (whether before, during or after ICMSA Interactions) on any of the following:

-- Price or price elements (including discounts, rebates, surcharges, allowances, concessions, price mark-ups, and the like).
+- Price or price elements (including discounts, rebates, surcharges, allowances, concessions, price mark-ups, coupons and the like).

 - Terms and conditions on which you supply services to your customers.